-- After completing the training course, a State-approved standardized written quiz with a score of 75 percent or greater.
+- Pass an approved written quiz with a score of 75% or higher.

 - Pass an approved skill demonstration with a score of 75% or higher.

 If they choose, training programs can add more testing requirements.
 Training program instructors should consider the needs of people with limited English or who have trouble reading.
 That may include an oral test in place of written.